PacktPublishing/Hands-On-Industrial-Internet-of-Things/README.md

 # Chapter0 8

-It contains code for a custom IIOT platform based on Kafka, Cassandra, KairosDB and Docker.
+It contains code for a custom I-IOT platform based on Kafka, Cassandra, KairosDB and Docker.
 Further snippet of code: